Nawabganj Upazila, Dinajpur: Points of interest

-A well balanced ecosystem in the 517.61 hectare Ashorar Bill and Shal forests is a tourist attraction.
+A well balanced ecosystem in the 517.61 hectares of Shal forest and a lake is a tourist attraction here.
 It includes a unique canal system and a 3–4 km region with ambient atmosphere.
 Guest birds are available year-round.
 It was declared as National forest under the Name "Nawabganj National Forest" at 24/10/2010 by the People's Republic of Bangladesh.